Some symbols are links to powerful psychological triggers. That’s why you need to learn about them because they affect your life.

 Words Become Images

 What affects the collective meaning of an object?
 It all starts with our worldview.
 Many things influence our worldview.
-However, the biggest influence comes from the dominant cultural narrative in our lives.
-This is the worldview that governs our thoughts and values.
-This depends on two things.
+However, the most significant influence comes from the dominant cultural narrative in our lives.
+It’s the worldview that governs our thoughts and values, and it depends on two things.
 First, the exposure time to the programming and the level of integration it has in your life.

-Together words and symbols paint a picture of the connections to our thought patterns, values, beliefs, memories, and dreams.
+Words and graphic designs paint a picture of the connections to our thought patterns, values, beliefs, memories, and dreams.
 It’s all tied together; symbols as psychological principles are secret levers.
-This is how it is possible to manipulate thinking by triggering these levers.
+And this is how it is possible to manipulate thinking by triggering these levers.
 Get the picture?

 Leverage Brand and the Cognitive Links

 The basis of advertising is creating a problem and then providing a profitable solution.
 For instance, the cleaning product, “Mr. Clean,” showed a dirty floor that only its cleaning solution could solve.
 This model comes directly from Western religion.
 Create the problem, an afterlife in hell, and then offer the solution, heaven.

 The discovery of how symbols access our core thinking processes is the key.
 So, by controlling the story, then you can also control the person.
 If you can reach critical mass acceptance of this message, you can persuade large groups.
 In this way, it’s possible to leverage the brand so that people suspend common sense and logical reasoning.
 They will accept any message coming from the source controlling their values and beliefs.

 Choosing a symbol with the most significant ability to manipulate requires two things.
 First, the graphic representation needs to have a powerful psychological tie to a primal instinct like fear or anger.
 Second, it’s easy to recognize and copy.
 These traits make brand recognition possible.
 For example, look at the icons of the world’s largest religions.